asunlabs/learn-blockchain/dependencies/openZeppelin/readme.md

 ### Base64

-> Base64 util allows you to transform bytes32 data into its Base64 string representation.
-This is specially useful to build URL-safe tokenURIs for both ERC721 or ERC1155.
-This library provides a clever way to serve URL-safe Data URI compliant strings to serve on-chain data structures.
+> `Base64` util allows you to transform bytes32 data into its Base64 string representation.
+This is specially useful to `build URL-safe tokenURIs` for both `ERC721` or `ERC1155`.
+This library provides a clever way to serve URL-safe Data URI compliant strings to serve **on-chain data structures**.

 > Consider this is an example to send JSON Metadata through a Base64 Data URI using an ERC721: